jknightlab/impute-tools/README.md

 script.
 This provides facilities to specify upper and lower bounds on the values allowed for columns in the summary file.
 All SNPs with at least one value outside the specified ranges will be written to an exclusion file.
-This file, together with all imputed genotypes, will then serve as input to [filterGeno.pl], which in turn produces a genotype file with all genotypes that were marked for exclusion removed.
+This file, together with all imputed genotypes, will then serve as input to [filterGeno.pl](filterGeno.pl), which in turn produces a genotype file with all genotypes that were marked for exclusion removed.

 ## Combining results